Locations:

 Test Details

-Your healthcare provider will ask you to perform a series of tasks.
-Your ability to perform each of these tasks is graded on a scale from 0 to 4 and the scores are added together.
+Your healthcare provider will ask you to perform a series of tasks that involve sitting, standing or making simple movements.
+They’ll score your ability to perform each task on a scale from 0 to 4 and then add the numbers together.
 The highest possible score is 56.

 What should I expect before the test?

-There’s no need to prepare anything prior to the Berg balance scale test.
+You don’t need to do anything to prepare.
 Your healthcare provider will explain how the test works when you arrive for your appointment.

-Your provider will ask you to perform 14 specific movements:
+Your healthcare provider will ask you to perform 14 specific movements in a Berg balance test:

 1. Move from a sitting to a standing position.